kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ## Migration from Kubeflow Training V1

 These API changes will not be compatible with Training Operator V1 APIs.
 Thus, existing users have to migrate to the newer APIs.
-Kubeflow community will provide instructions on how to migrate existing training jobs to the new APIs.
+The Kubeflow community will provide instructions on how to migrate existing training jobs to the new APIs.

 ### PyTorchJob Migration